uchicago-cs/chiventure/docs/actions.md

 ### `<NPC>`
 #### Conditions:
-- NPC must be accessible
+- NPC must be in the same room as the player
 - NPC has the ability to be interacted with (possibly with specific item)

 #### Effects: